Utah Deaf History and Culture

 “EDUCATION IS MORE IMPORTANT TO THE DEAF THAN THE MERE ABILITY TO SPEAK AND READ LIPS!
 And the most efficient and quickest way to educate Deaf children is competent application of the Combined Method” (Burnett & Sanderson, The UAD Bulletin, 1955-1956, p.
 3).

 The outcome of the investigation was unknown when it came to a close.
 Nothing happened after all the rhetoric and time spent by Deaf adults and leaders in the Deaf community presenting papers to the educators and committee.
 There was no change.
 The Deaf leadership was taken aback.
-In reality, as a result of the incident, USD began to provide two communication methodological programs at the school: an Oral Program and a Simultaneous Communication program (voice and sign used at the same time).
-No one seemed to pay attention to the Deaf or take their comments seriously.
+In reality, as a result of the incident, USD began to provide two methodological communication programs at the school: an Oral Program and a Simultaneous Communication program (voice and sign used at the same time).
+However, no one seemed to pay attention to the Deaf or take their comments seriously.

 Ray G. Wenger Addresses Congressional Committee

 Ray and Arthur Wenger, 1913 USD graduates, flew to Los Angeles, California, on July 16, 1960, to attend a crucial meeting.
 Ray was scheduled to speak before a committee of the United States House of Representatives about a federal bill that would provide training for teachers of the deaf.
 The original bill failed to include safeguards to prevent discrimination against Deaf educators seeking employment.
 The Utah Association of the Deaf officers lobbied to amend the bill.
 Ray's testimony added to the Combined Method's defense with a powerful and effective presentation.
 His remarks were included in the report of the congressional hearing.
-Wenger's testimony had a lasting impression on the members of the House Committee (UAD Bulletin, Fall 1960).
+Ray's testimony had a lasting impression on the members of the House Committee (UAD Bulletin, Fall 1960).

 The Implementation of the Dual Track Program